 Municipal Court Proceedings in the City of Gulf Shores, Alabama

 A large majority of offenses can result in large fines, losing your right to possess a driver’s license, losing your right to own and use fire arms, even losing your right to vote or hold public office.
 And that’s just to name a few.
 These offenses may even result in your incarceration in a city or county jail or in state or federal custody while awaiting trial.
 Even if you do not serve time in jail, the record of a criminal conviction can have serious consequences long after the judgment.
-We aim to defend your legal rights so that you serve little to no time incarcerated as well as ensuring that any convictions or fines in the Gulf Shores Municipal Court are dismissed or diminished.
+Attorney’s aim to defend your legal rights so that you serve little to no time incarcerated as well as ensuring that any convictions or fines in the Gulf Shores Municipal Court are dismissed or diminished.

 If you have already gone before a judge, you or the accused has 14 days from the conviction to appeal the case to the Baldwin County Circuit Court in front of a jury of your peers.